-- 2. Deed Restrictions "Deed Restrictions" are private agreements that restrict the use of the real estate in some way, and are listed in the deed.
+- b.
+Deed Restrictions are private agreements that restrict the use of the real estate in some way, and are listed in the deed.
 Deed Restrictions may limit the use of land and may impose a duty upon the landowner.
 The Land Bank may place Deed Restrictions in a sale to ensure an agreed upon outcome such as merging two adjoining tax parcels or preserving open space.
 In some cases deed restrictions may be applied in conjunction with an enforcement note and mortgage.
 All deeds from the Albany County Land Bank shall have a Five Year "no-flip" clause.
-This clause means that the buyer may not sell the property without the express written approval of the Land Bank. - 3.
-Reverter A "Reverter" (also called a "Reversion") in the context of real property, means the return to the grantor or his/her heirs of real property after all interests in the property given to others have terminated.
-Generally the Land Bank requires a Right of Reversion be granted to the Land Bank should the buyer not improve the property per the Development Agreement, or complete the redevelopment plan by the Completion Date.
+This clause means that the buyer may not sell the property without the express written approval of the Land Bank. - Reverter A "Reverter" (also called a "Reversion") in the context of real property, means the c. return to the grantor or his/her heirs of real property after all interests in the property given to others have terminated.
+Generally, the Land Bank requires a Right of Reversion be granted to the Land Bank should the buyer not improve the property per the Development Agreement, or complete the redevelopment plan by the Completion Date.
 Reverter clauses are inserted in all Land Bank deeds along with other Deed Restrictions as they apply to each property.
 A Right of Reversion of the property may be released upon certain conditions being met by the buyer, such as when the buyer decides to sell the property or completes the agreed upon Development Agreement.
 Buyers may seek a release from the Land Bank.
 However, the Land Bank is under no obligation to provide a release unless all the conditions of the Reverter and Deed Restrictions have been met.
 All deeds from the Albany County Land Bank shall have a Five Year no-flip clause.
 This clause means that the buyer may not sell the property without the express written approval of the Land Bank.
-All vacant lots will have a reverter clause requiring all properties be brought up to code within Thirty (30) days of the Closing. - 4.
-Enforcement Procedures Adequate procedures to effectively monitor compliance with the Agreements helps to secure the buyers' completion of their redevelopment plans and help the Land Bank meet its mission to eliminate vacant and abandoned properties, lessen the burdens they pose to local governments and communities, improve quality of life for surrounding residents and grow the local property tax base.
-The following measures will be taken to ensure timely and effective enforcement: - 5.
-Monitoring Land Bank Staff shall proactively monitor progress for each Development Agreement and Deed Restriction.
-Each quarter, Land Bank staff shall contact each buyer via phone and/or email to check in on progress and identify any issues/concerns that may cause an applicant to miss the Completion Date.
-Record of contact and outcome of engagement shall be recorded in the Land Bank's files to document the outcome of each interaction.
-Nonresponsive buyers will be considered in default on the terms of the enforcement note and mortgage and are subject to all further actions available to the Land Bank.
+All vacant lots will have a reverter clause requiring all properties be brought up to code within Thirty (30) days of the Closing.